jmeehan16/sstore-doc/source/benchmarks-old.rst

 **Windows** hold a fixed quantity of data that updates as new data arrives.
 Windows can be either **tuple-based**, meaning that they always hold a fixed number of tuples, or **batch-based**, meaning that they hold a fixed number of batches at any given time.
 Windows update periodically as a specific quantity of tuples or batches arrive.
 This is known as the window's **slide** value.

 In order to create a window, the user must first create a stream that features the same schema as the window.
 This stream must feature two columns to be used by the system, but not by the user: *WSTART* and *WEND*.
 Both columns are to be left nullable, and should be of the INTEGER data type.
 Aside from defining these columns, the user does not need to be concerned with them.
 In the case of batch-based windows, the user must define a third column, *ts*, of the bigint data type.
 This column corresponds with the batch-id, and determines when the window slides.
-Unlike *WSTART* and *WEND*, the *ts* column must be managed by the user, and should be used as though it were a *batch_id* column.
+Unlike *WSTART* and *WEND*, the *ts* column must be managed by the user.
 An example of this base stream is defined below:

 .. code-block:: sql